ryanbrear/GoShoppingSwiftLibrary/README.md

 }
 ```

+- GoShoppingSwift makes three types available to you: City, Mall, Shop
 - Request a list of all cities.
 Returns an array of type City:
 ```Swift
 let allCities = GoShoppingDataManager().allCities()